 6. You are always homesick for somewhere else

-Last week I took the bus to work, and as we wound up the hill beneath palm trees amid the balmy tropical heat, Danza Kuzoro playing from the driver’s radio, I could have sworn I was in the Dominican Republic, could have tasted the chinolas and heard the neighbors calling K-LO-K, como tú ‘sta!
+Last week I took the bus to work, and as we wound up the hill beneath palm trees amid the balmy tropical heat, Danza Kuzoro playing from the driver’s radio.
+I could have sworn I was back in the Dominican Republic, could have tasted the chinolas and gunabanas and heard the neighbors calling K-LO-K, como tú ‘ta!

 Would I change it?